-- Provision of additional adult support within class. - Provision of 1:1 adult support to provide appropriate intervention (see appendix). - Provision of extra learning materials/special equipment. - Group support. - Staff development and training to undertake more effective strategies and lead interventions. - Access to LA advisory and support services for referral, or advice on strategies, equipment, or staff training.
+- Provision of additional adult support within class. - Provision of 1:1 adult support to provide appropriate intervention20 - Provision of extra learning materials/special equipment. - Group support. - Staff development and training to undertake more effective strategies and lead interventions. - Access to LA advisory and support services for referral, or advice on strategies, equipment, or staff training.